Expat guide for areas to live-in Toronto

 Located in the western most part of Toronto, Etobicoke is bordered on the west by the city of Mississauga and Humber River to the east.
 It is the closest of Toronto neighborhoods to Lester B. Peason Airport, which serves as its northern boundary, and stretches down to Lake Ontario.
-Etobicoke is known for being one of the more spacious regions of Toronto, with less than 15% of the city’s population living there, on over 20% of Toronto’s space.
+Etobicoke is known for being one of the more spacious regions and good areas to live-in Toronto, with less than 15% of the city’s population living there, on over 20% of Toronto’s space.
 This is due, in large part, to the lush green space and many parks that the neighborhood has to offer, including the Humber River Valley.

 While Etobicoke isn’t the most transit friendly neighborhood, it is ideal for car owners, offering access to most of Toronto through many of the city’s major freeway systems that are routed through the area.
 Those who rely on city transit systems would do well to settle in Etobicoke’s centre, around Bloor Street, where they will have access to the subway system.
 TTC buses do service the area, but the wait time can often be upwards of 1/2 an hour or more, with the added frustration of the buses being full during peak times.
 Those who require the GO Transit System should move into Mimico, where the Mimico Go Transit Station is located.